What You Will Learn

-Following four days of intensive coursework in residence at Texas State, students travel to Stratford-upon-Avon, Shakespeare’s birthplace, located in the beautiful, rural Warwickshire countryside on the banks of the Avon river.
+Following a week of intensive coursework (offered online for summer 2021), students travel to Stratford-upon-Avon, Shakespeare’s birthplace, located in the beautiful, rural Warwickshire countryside on the banks of the Avon river.
 Known as one of the most important tourist destinations in the United Kingdom, Stratford-upon-Avon is also home to The Royal Shakespeare Company.
 Students reside in shared guesthouses during the one-week stay in Stratford.
 Days are filled with lectures, practical workshops, and rehearsals.
 Evening hours are devoted to attendance at RSC performances, studying, and further rehearsals.

 Next, the students travel to London for a twelve-day stay in which they participate in masterclasses with professionals from The Globe Theatre.
 While housed on the grounds of Central London University, students will also participate in a variety of activities and excursions including a tour of the National Theatre, a lecture at the British Museum, visits to the Globe Museum and the Theatre Collection at the Victoria and Albert Museum as well as regular theatre attendance.